Water Retention on TRT - What to do?

 Salads with Celery, Parsley Beets topped with toasted flax seeds not only help increase potassium and magnesium, but the lignans and omega 3 fatty acids from flax seeds are also heart healthy.

-Special mention of banana – contains both potassium and magnesium.
+Special mention of banana – contains both potassium and magnesium for fluid retention.
 Starting the day with a banana is an easy way to include both.
 A handful of nuts with low fat milk, whole grain cereal will help you start a healthy day.

 Test